Online Business Analytics Courses

 MSBA Academic Calendar

 The MSBA program consists of seven, 7-week modules, each with two courses.
-You will also participate in two five-day residencies where you will get oriented to Georgetown, meet your classmates and professors, earn credit through intensive coursework, and work toward your capstone project.
+You will also participate in two, seven-day residencies where you will get oriented to Georgetown, meet your classmates and professors, earn credit through intensive coursework, and work toward your capstone project.

 Our faculty are deeply devoted to the cura personalis approach, or “care for the whole person,” in their teaching.
 You can expect individualized attention and respect for who you are and the experiences you bring to the classroom.
 Faculty bring considerable data analytics experience from multiple disciplines and industries, as well as a world-wide perspective.